 The Mozart Collection

 When it comes to arranging flowers; modern is not always best!
 Sometimes a classical approach to the art is more appropriate.
 This what a classical person like Mozart would like to see in a flower arrangement?
-He certainly would not approve of the modern glitzy foil covered colored boxes that are often used today.
-I love this image, it symbolizes exactly what i am talking about.
+He certainly would not approve of the modern glitzy foil covered coloured boxes that are often used today.
+I love this image, it symbolizes exactly what I am talking about.
 A single flower variety used in a mass colourful arrangement often gives a more opulent and pleasing impression.
-AFD offers a range of online flowers for australia delivery in both modern and classical style
+AFD offers a range of online flowers for Australia delivery in both modern and classical style

 FloristNZ is a New Zealand Online Flower Delivery website with a beautiful range of classical and modern style arrangements to suit any occasion.
 To state the obvious there are many reasons to send someone flowers.
-But did you know that it has been proven to actually help when someone is down or feeling sick.
-In a study looking at the responce to recieving gifts ( full source here ScienceBlogs.com )
+But did you know that it has been proven to actually help when someone is down or feeling sick?
+In a study looking at the responses to receiving gifts ( full source here ScienceBlogs.com )

 - 147 women were found via supermarket ads.